jorgeglezlopez/spark-arff-data-source/README.md

     throw new UnsupportedOperationException(s"buildReader is not supported for $this") }
 ```
 After the schema has been infered, the *buildReader* method creates a function that transforms a *PartitionedFile* into a *Iterator[InternalRow]*.
 This method receives among its parameters the options which will be casted to **ARFFOptions** and the previously infered schema.
-Using this information it will parse each of the lines of the data section and transform it into Rows.
+Using this information, it will parse each of the lines of the data section and transform them into Rows.

 ## ARFFOptions